Measter/Tomato/README.md

 Tomato is the collective name for a series of tools built around DCPU-16 emulation.
 Tomato itself is a .NET library for emulating DCPU-16 and all official 0x10c hardware.
 Also included is Lettuce, a graphical debugger for DCPU-16 programs.
 Also included is Pickles, a text-based debugger for the command line.
-All three run on Windows, Linux, and Mac, with the exception of Lettuce, which is very buggy on Mac.
+All three run on Windows, Linux, and Mac.

 [![Download latest version](http://i.imgur.com/cMhpN.png)](https://github.com/SirCmpwn/Tomato/downloads)